mozilla/cbindgen/README.md

 ## How it works

-1. All the structs, enums, type aliases, and functions that are representable in C are gathered
+1. All the structs, unions, enums, type aliases, constants, statics, and functions that are representable in C are gathered
 2. A dependency graph is built using the extern "C" functions as roots
     * This removes unneeded types from the bindings and sorts the structs that depend on each other
 3. Some code generation is done to specialize generics that are specified as type aliases